WebOfTrustInfo/rwot8-barcelona/final-documents/Evaluating-social-recovery.md

 ### Abstract

-As systems where people are required to manage their own keys become more popular, social recovery or reissuance of keys increases in importance.
-Such systems are inherently empowering to users but safegaurding keys is a hard problem.
+As systems where people are required to manage their own cryptographic keys become more popular, social recovery or reissuance of keys increases in importance.
+Such systems are inherently empowering to users but safeguarding keys is a hard problem.

-We focus on social recovery of control of an identifier.
+We focus on the social recovery of control of an identifier.
 There are several techniques to re-assert control over identifiers including key recovery and issuance of a new key.
 In many situations it is preferrable to establish a new key than recover the old one.

 We propose a rubrik for evaluating such schemes, and give a brief overview of possible schemes to consider.